smbc-digital/form-builder/README.md

     * RestrictFutureDate (*boolean*) (Defaults to false.
 If true, it will prevent users entering a date in the future)
     * RestrictPastDate (*boolean*) (Defaults to false.
 If true, it will prevent users entering a date in the past)
     * RestrictCurrentDate (*boolean*) (Defaults to false.
 If true, it will prevent users entering today's date)
+    * Max (*integer*) (The maximum year the user can enter, e.g. if max is set 2500, the maximum date a user can enter is today's date  in the year 2500
     * CustomValidationMessage (*string*) (Set a custom validation message for when a user doesn't input a date)
-    * UpperLimitValidationMessage (*string*) (Set a custom validation message for when a user enters the year greater than 100 years from today)
+    * UpperLimitValidationMessage (*string*) (Set a custom validation message for when a user enters a date greater than today's date 100 years from now OR if a max value has been specified, the validation message when a user enters a date greater than today's date in the year stated by the max value)
     * TargetMapping (*string*)

 Date Picker example: